poiyomi/PoiyomiDocs/docs/rendering/main.md

 - `Type`: **Dropdown**, Options: `Back`/`Front`/`Off`
   - Default: `Back`

 Sets what faces should be culled.
 By default, back faces are culled, in order to improve performance.
-This can be set to `Off` in order to render both front and back faces. `Front` is useful for special effects.
+This can be set to `Off` in order to render both front and back faces. `Front` is only useful for special effects.

 :::tip
 This option is usually the only one in this section that should be adjusted by most users.